etangaming123/katsune/README.md

 > [!WARNING]
 > Katsune was not programmed for other usages other than the Ghost Hunt Discord server.
 Use this script on your own server at your own risk!

-Install the [required libraries](requirements.txt "requirements.txt file for pip"), set up the variables in [katsune.py](katsune.py "The Python script used to host the bot, what else?") so that they match your preferred settings:
+Install the [required libraries](requirements.txt "requirements.txt file for pip"), and set up the variables in [katsune.py](katsune.py "The Python script used to host the bot, what else?") so that they match your preferred settings:

 ```python
 memberjoinleavechannelid = 1125568412882583552 # channel id to say when a user leaves or joins